jupyter/nbconvert/docs/source/execute_api.rst

 The saved notebook contains the output up until the failing cell, and includes a full stack-trace and error (which can help debugging).
-A pattern I use to execute notebooks while handling errors is the following:
+A useful pattern to execute notebooks while handling errors is the following:

 .. code-block:: python